 The ultimate cost of site cleanup is difficult to predict given the uncertainties regarding the extent of the required cleanup, the interpretation of applicable laws and regulations and alternative cleanup methods.
 Based upon our experience with the foregoing environmental matters, we have concluded that there is at least a reasonable possibility that we will incur remedial costs in the range of \$30 million to \$35 million.
 As of December 31, 2002, we concluded that the best estimate within this range is \$34.4 million, which is included in other long-term liabilities on the Consolidated Balance Sheet.
-Of this reserve, approximately \$22.4 million is due to the acquisition of General Semiconductor, excluding any liability in connection with the litigation relating to the Hicksville, New York facility described above, approximately \$7.6 million is due to the acquisition of BCcomponents and approximately \$4.4 million is reserved for other miscellaneous environmental liabilities, primarily at our Vitramon subsidiary in the

-United States.
-In view of our financial positions and reserves for environmental matters of \$34.4 million, we have concluded that any potential payment of such estimated amounts will not have a material adverse effect on our consolidated financial position, results of operations or liquidity.
+The majority of the environmental reserve is due to the acquisitions of General Semiconductor, Inc. and BCcomponents.
+In view of our financial position and reserves for environmental matters of \$34.4 million, we have concluded that any potential payment of such estimated amounts will not have a material adverse effect on our consolidated financial position, results of operations or liquidity.